-Main investment exposure At least 67% of assets invested in equities of REITs and other Real Estate Companies anywhere in the world.
-The Sub-Fund may invest in small capitalisation companies.
+Main investment exposure At least 67% of assets invested in equities of companies anywhere in the world.

-At least 51% of assets are invested in issuers with positive environmental and/or social characteristics that follow good governance practices as measured through the Investment Manager's proprietary ESG scoring methodology and/or third party data.
+At least 51% of assets are invested in companies with positive environmental and/or social characteristics that follow good governance practices as measured through the Investment Manager's proprietary ESG scoring methodology and/or third party data.